 How to conjugate Esperar in Spanish

-To wait, to hope Regular AR Verb Top 100
+To wait, to hope, to wait for Regular AR Verb Top 100

 Table of Contents